Master Digital Marketing, WordPress, SEO

 You might like two fonts and want to use both of them.
 Did you?

-For instance, I want to use one fo the font for my blog headings and other for the body content.
-Not bad, cool idea.
+For instance, I want to use one of the fonts for my blog headings and another for the body content.
+Not a bad, cool idea.

 But, here all the fonts won’t blend well with each other.